Thrillist: Description and history

 Thrillist was founded in 2004 by Ben Lerer, son of media executive Kenneth Lerer; and Adam Rich, his friend from college.
 They graduated from the University of Pennsylvania in 2003 and moved to New York City.
-Rich initially served as president, and Ben Robinson served as the Chief Creative Officer.
+Rich initially was president, and Ben Robinson was the Chief Creative Officer.
 Lerer and Rich sent the first Thrillist email newsletter in 2005 to 600 friends.

 In May 2010, Thrillist acquired online men's fashion retailer JackThreads.

 In March 2011, TMG hired Eric Ashman as chief financial officer from The Huffington Post.
 In 2012, Ashman was charged with committing accounting fraud by the SEC while working as CFO at The Street and was "barred from acting as a director or officer of a public company for three years."

 In February 2012, Lerer announced the creation of the Thrillist Media Group (TMG), which combined Thrillist, deal site Thrillist Rewards, and JackThreads.
 In August 2012, the media group led a $13 million fundraising round, from OAK, the Pilot Group, and Lerer Ventures.

 In March 2013, TMG discontinued Thrillist Rewards, citing slow growth, and also launched The Crosby Press, a site designed to market JackThreads products by providing content aimed at a target audience of men in their late teens to early twenties.
 By May 2015, The Crosby Press had been closed by TMG.
 In October 2013, TMG launched the tech site Supercompressor, which focused on gear and gadgets for a young male audience.
 Supercompressor was discontinued as a site in September 2015.